 The "Other Special Needs Strategy" is one of six (6) Priority Needs addressed within the City's Annual Action Plan.
-This strategy includes housing and supportive service actions specifically for non-homeless special needs persons: elderly, frail elderly, persons with disabilities, person with HIV/AID and their families, and public housing residents.
+This strategy includes housing and supportive service actions specifically for non-homeless special needs persons: elderly, frail elderly, persons with disabilities, person with HIV/AIDS and their families, and public housing residents.
 The City designates if a Priority Need is High or Low Priority.
-If designated as a High priority, the Priority Need is expected to be funded during FY 2021.
-If designated as Low Priority, the Priority Need may not be funded during FY 2021.
+If designated as a High priority, the Priority Need is expected to be funded during FY 2023.
+If designated as Low Priority, the Priority Need may not be funded during FY 2023.
 The "Other Special Needs Strategy" is ranked Low Priority.
-However, non-homeless special needs persons are eligible to apply for federally funded programs administered through the City.
+However, non-homeless special needs persons are eligible to apply for federally funded programs administered through the City, including a home accessibility and barrier removal program for people with disabilities.
 In addition, the City may support applications for other funding, if the application is consistent with the needs identified in the 2020-2024 Five-Year Consolidated Plan.